 Air temperatures vary little from season to season or between regions, with temperatures averaging 28 °C on the coastal plains, 26 °C in inland and mountain areas, and 23 °C in the higher mountain regions.
 The main variable in Indonesia's climate is rainfall, but this varies greatly across growing districts (Figure 2).
-The wet season for most of Indonesia is from September to March, and the dry season, depending on the region, is from March or June to September.
+The wet season for most of Indonesia is from September to March or, depending on the region, can extend to June; the dry season is correspondingly from March or June through to September.
 Rainfall in the northern and western areas of Indonesia is typically caused by monsoonal winds from the north east, while the dry periods experienced by areas to the east of central Java are the result of dry winds coming from Australia.

-Figure 2 Mean monthly maximum and minimum temperatures and mean monthly rainfall in main dragon fruit production districts
+$Figure\ 2\ Mean\ monthly\ maximum\ and\ minimum\ temperatures\ and\ mean\ monthly\ rainfall\ in\ main\ dragon\ fruit\ production\ districts$